makersacademy/airport_challenge/PLAN.md

 To ensure safety
 I want to prevent landing when the airport is full

+As the maximum allowance of planes in an airport is not specified, I will arbitrarily set it at 5.
+I will raise an error if planes try to land, whilst the airport is full.

 ## User stories 4

 As the system designer
 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate

+I will modify my program to allow the SD to chance the capacity of the airport on initialization of the airport.

 ## User stories 5